logicabrity/conda_sundials/README.md

-# conda_sundials
+# Conda SUNDIALS

-a Conda recipe to build SUNDIALS
+A Conda recipe to build SUNDIALS.